 Security incident management

-Security Controls and the associated implementation guidance and other information specified in [ISO/IEC 27002 ISO/SAE 21434] may apply.
+Guidance related to security controls specified in ISO/SAE 21434 may apply.

-Information security aspects of any other topics
+The following points may also apply:

-Security Controls and the associated implementation guidance and other information specified in [ISO/IEC 27002 ISO/SAE 21434] may apply.
+Management responsibilities and procedures should be established to ensure a quick, effective and orderly response to cyber security incidents.

-Compliance
+Cyber security events should be reported through appropriate management channels as quickly as possible.

-Security Controls and the associated implementation guidance and other information specified in [ISO/IEC 27002 ISO/SAE 21434] may apply.
+Information Exchange

-ITU-T X.1500 Series for Structured Cybersecurity Information Exchange (CYBEX) Techniques
+Guidance related to structured information exchange may be found in ITU-T X.1500 Series for Structured Cybersecurity Information Exchange (CYBEX) Techniques

-The following provides references from the ITU-T X.1500 series may be used for detecting, reporting and prioritizing vulnerabilities and weaknesses in software:
+The following provides references from the ITU-T X.1500 series may be used for exchanging structured cybersecurity information to enhance cybersecurity through coherent, comprehensive, global, timely and assured information exchange about vulnerabilities, weaknesses, attack patterns and so on:

 X.1520 Common vulnerabilities and exposures (CVE)